okkomakkonen/okkomakkonen.fi/README.md

 Some things I intend to put on this website.

-- Erdős number
-- Articles page
-  - Custom 404 page
-  - KaTeX or MatJax
 - Articles
-  - How is website hosted
-  - About my research
+  - Report on my master's thesis
+- Robots.txt
+  - Not indexing 404.html

 ## Resources